danielxchang/nudge/README.md

 # Nudge

 ## Description
-A habit-building application that helps users "nudge" like-minded people in pursuing a common goal.
+A habit-building application built with the MERN stack that helps users "nudge" like-minded people in pursuing a common goal.

+Demo application deployed on Netlify with the backend API deployed on Heroku.

 <a href="https://www.notion.so/Nudge-7cb96571b3104e7296611bcb2c54483f">Planning Workspace on Notion</a>
 <br>